 - ½ tsp fresh cracked black pepper

-- French bread, sliced in rounds, pre-toasted
+- French bread sliced into rounds, pre-toasted

 - 8 ounces sliced Swiss

 - Fresh parsley

 In a large Dutch oven over medium-high heat melt the butter.
 Add the onions, brown sugar, and salt, allow to cook on low and sweat, stirring only after 20 minutes and caramelization begins, cook until onions are a caramelized or a dark golden brown, at least 35 minutes (the longer onions cook the more heightened the flavor will become)